-It's time to rejoice: the NFL celebrates a century of professional football this 2019 season.
-Not far behind is the SEC, playing its 87th season of football this year.
+It's time to rejoice: the NFL celebrated a century of professional football in 2019.
+Not far behind is the SEC, which just concluded its 87th season of football in 2019.
 From the best pub grub to over-the-top cocktails, dive bars to beer halls and neighborhood haunts to those with dozens of high-def TVs, the following are all places you should check out when you're ready for some football.

 Sam's takes food, service and sports seriously.
 And its fans have taken notice—the eatery was voted "best sports grill" for 14 years by the readers of Nashville Scene magazine.
 It makes its burgers, soups, sauces and dressings from scratch daily, and the strategically placed high-def TVs let you see the game from every angle.